dacoloma/Cheatsheets/Ethical_Hacker_Methodology.md

 Deep search.
 Install it via https://github.com/OWASP/Amass

 #### httpprobe
-Once you get the results, narrow
+Once you get the results, narrow the list down with https://github.com/tomnomnom/httprobe It returns whether the website is up or down.
 ### Identifying website technologies

 ### Burp Suite